 - Brings hospitals under the Freedom of Information and Protection of Privacy Act (FIPPA)

-On April 1, 2011, all hospitals were subject the following components of the BPSAA:
+As of April 1, 2011, all hospitals are subject the following components of the BPSAA:

 - BPS Expense Directive

 - BPS Procurement Directive

 - Attestation related to compliance with reporting on use of consultants, lobbyist rules, expense claims and procurement directive